Home Recipes Juicy Weber Q Roast Lamb with Garlic and Rosemary

 Another way to be sure the meat is cooked perfectly is to make an incision into the side and check if the juice is running clear.

-The best part is carving your Weber Q roast lamb!
+Carving your Weber Q roast lamb!

 If you have followed my steps correctly, you should have a delicious, juicy lamb roast when you begin carving into it.
 Your tastebuds will be on overload.

-You can also check out my UlTIMATE WEBER Q GUIDE HERE!
+You can also check out my ULTIMATE WEBER Q GUIDE HERE!
 Where you can learn everything there is to know about cooking on your Weber Q BBQ.

 We’re an affiliate

 We hope you love the products we recommend!
 Just so you know, we may collect a share of sales or other compensation from the links on this page.
-Thank you if you use our links, we really appreciate it!
+Thank you if you use our links.
+We really appreciate it!

 Weber Q Roast Lamb with Garlic and Rosemary